Alec O'Leary

 "Easily one of Ireland's most talented and accomplished classical guitarists" - Hotpress.

-An active performer, arranger, educator and a committed concert promoter, Alec is also co- founder and director of one of Europe’s most prestigious guitar festivals, the Guitar Festival of Ireland.
-Along with a busy performing schedule, festival commitments, and teaching posts Alec is equally dedicated to the art of making guitars which he does with his father, world-renowned luthier Michael J. O’Leary.
+As an active performer, arranger, educator and a committed concert promoter, Alec is co-founder and director of one of Europe’s most prestigious guitar festivals, the Guitar Festival of Ireland.
+Along with a busy performing schedule, festival commitments, and teaching posts Alec is equally dedicated to making bespoke high-end guitars with his father, world-renowned luthier Michael J. O’Leary.

-Alec has also commissioned many new works for guitar from some of the instrument’s most celebrated composers such as Roland Dyens and Sergio Assad.
-He has also facilitated several major music projects including ‘Guitar Traditions’ seminar series in the Royal Irish Academy of Music with John Williams, Paco Pena & Pavel Steidl and the Sony recording ‘Places Between’ with John Williams and John Etheridge.
+Alec has also commissioned many new works for guitar from some of the instrument’s most celebrated composers such as Leo Brouwer, Andrew York, Roland Dyens and Sergio Assad.
+He has been responsible for several major music projects including ‘Guitar Traditions’ seminar series in the Royal Irish Academy of Music with John Williams, Paco Pena & Pavel Steidl and the Sony recording ‘Places Between’ with John Williams and John Etheridge.

-He shares the joy of his musical talent through his students at the Royal Irish Academy of Music in Dublin where he was appointed Guitar Lecturer in 2017.
+He shares the joy of his musical talent through his students at the Royal Irish Academy of Music in Dublin where he was appointed Guitar Lecture in 2018.
+Since then he has been responsible for the development of the RIAM Junior guitar ensemble, a new progressive group guitar teaching method and online teaching modules.
 His teaching style is lively and positive in nature, always encouraging creativity and critical thinking while empowering the student with the musical and technical abilities they need to achieve their goals.

-Alec’s most recent release ‘From the Olive Tree’ with renowned soprano Deirdre Moynihan showcases many new arrangements for voice and guitar such as Garcia Lorca’s Canciones Españolas Antiguas, Roy Orbison’s Llorando and Nino Rota’s Brucia la Terra (from the Godfather III).
-This recording received glowing reviews in the media with The Classical Guitar Magazine (London) subsequently describing the duo as “An authentic and musically profound ensemble”.
+Alec’s second release ‘From the Olive Tree’ with renowned soprano Deirdre Moynihan showcased many new arrangements for voice and guitar such as Garcia Lorca’s Canciones Españolas Antiguas, Roy Orbison’s Llorando and Nino Rota’s Brucia la Terra (from the Godfather III).
+This recording received glowing reviews in the media with The Classical Guitar Magazine (London) subsequently describing the duo as “An authentic and musically profound ensemble”

-Alec performs often on national television and radio and in concert with the RTÉ Contempo Quartet, Aspiro Choir, RTÉ Cór na nÓg, members of the National Symphony Orchestra and with soprano Deirdre Moynihan.
-A recent performance highlight was a live broadcast on RTÉ Lyric FM of Tedesco’s Concerto in D with RTÉ Concert Orchestra.
+Alec has performed numerous times on national television and radio and in concert with the RTÉ Contempo Quartet, Aspiro Choir, RTÉ Cór na nÓg, members of the National Symphony Orchestra, the Wilde Guitar Quartet and more regularly with soprano Deirdre Moynihan.
+A recent performance highlight was a live broadcast on RTE Lyric FM of Tedesco’s Concerto in D with RTE Concert Orchestra.

 Alec enjoys creating new things, going to concerts, playing table tennis and watching his children grow up.